tkhamez/eve-srp/README.md

 # EVE-SRP

-## Notes

-Only global admins can see requests without a division.
+A Ship-Replacement-Programm application for [EVE Online](https://www.eveonline.com).

 ## Install

-To run the application you need PHP >=8.0 and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.6).
+To run the application you need a web server with support for PHP >=8.0 and URL rewriting, and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.6).